 Rick's Free Auto Repair Advice

-An active wheel speed sensor detects the presence of a magnetic field and reports that presence as a square wave DC digital on/off signal, as opposed to an analog AC signal generated by a passive wheel speed sensor .
-When used in an anti-lock brake system, the sensor detects the alternating the north/south poles of a rotating multipole magnetic ring, usually inserted into the wheel bearing.
+An active wheel speed sensor detects the presence of a magnetic field and reports that presence as a square wave DC digital on/off signal, as opposed to a passive wheel speed sensor which produces an analog AC signal.
+When used in an anti-lock brake system, an active sensor detects the alternating the north/south poles of a rotating multipole magnetic ring, usually inserted into the wheel bearing.

-How does an active wheel speed sensor differ from a passive wheel speed sensor?
+How does an active sensor differ from a passive sensor?

 digital wheel speed signal